bluezald/web-dev-tools/AWS/README.md

   - **Subnet**
     - additional isolated area

+  - **Availability Zones** - distinct locations that are engineered to be isolated from failures in other AZs (Availability Zones)
+  - **CIDR** (Classless Inter-Domain Routing) - method for allocating IPA and IP routing
+    - slows the growth of

 ### CloudFront
   - CDN
   - Structure:
     - Distribution
     - Original Content
     - Unique CloudFront URL will be generated
+  - Global CDN to Reduce Latency
+  - Edging the location that is closer to your users

 ### CloudWatch
   - Monitoring resources